 In a session with The Positive Minds and Healthy Living Workshop organised by the Muslim Sports Association, the author Rahima Islam talked about living life in isolation with the kids during the lockdown.
 Her session was linked in with her book Parenting: A sacred privilege.

 Parenting: A sacred privilege.
-Advice and recommendations on parenting from as Islamic, Scientific, scientific, psychological, sociological and personal perspective.
+Advice and recommendations on parenting from as Islamic, scientific, psychological, sociological and personal perspective.

 The content and concept of this book falls nicely with the current situation many of us find ourselves in today.
 Being isolated at home with our children without any outside help has opened up a new dimension for us as parents.
 We have now found ourselves as carers, teachers and role models on a 24 hour rota.